MichaelBMoss/Mongodb_Express_Node.js-Wardrobe-Aspiration-Library/README.md

 # <Wardrobe Aspiration Library>
-With Wardrobe Aspiration Library (WAL) users have a digital repository for they attire they aspire to.
+With Wardrobe Aspiration Library (WAL) users have a digital repository for the attire they aspire to.
 Once users have created a profile, they can add images and information about cool gear from brand websites, clothing retailers and e-commerce platforms like Etsy and Ebay.
 WAL allows users to share their unique style, explore the fashion choices of others, discover stylish clothing items, and express themselves creatively.
-Visiting a user's WAL is an excellent idea when you're searching for a gift they'll truly appreciate!
+Visiting a user's WAL is an excellent idea when searching for a gift they'll truly appreciate!

 # Screenshot